Liver Transplant

 Get Evaluated and Make an Appointment

-To make an appointment for a liver transplant evaluation, call our patient representative at 1-800-333-9013.
 Liver transplantation is one of a number of treatment options for patients with debilitating liver disease.
 It's not for everyone, and should not be considered unless all other treatment options have been ruled out.
-The Liver Transplant Program at the University of Michigan Transplant Center is part of the first and largest transplant programs in the state, and one of the original transplant centers in the country.
+The Liver Transplant Program at the University of Michigan Health Transplant Center is part of the first and largest transplant programs in the state, the 15th largest in the country as well as one of the original transplant centers in the United States.
 High volume, vast experience and a large team of physicians and surgeons means we have the capacity to take care of a large concentration of patients, especially patients who need to be hospitalized before their transplant.
 (Learn more about our liver transplant process, review our Liver Transplant Patient Care Guide, or download our free Liver Transplant Education App.)

 Liver Transplant for Complicated Cases